kaustavha/gravity-interview/README.md

 # Assumptions:
 - Frontend db polls the backend every 1s instead of keeping a socket open or any other solns - this is fragile and may stop updating the FE DB if we change tabs/windows and come back
 - backend - dashboard getinfo - doesnt hit database if we have an active account
+- we dont do any debouncing on front end button or user alerting on incorrect input
 - Multiple admin users are allowed to be logged in at the same time with different sessions but the same credentials
 - Auth based redirects are handled clientside not server side
 - we console.log any not ok responses on the frontend for debugging